|

 number 651B. |

-currently both keeping and maintaining for resubmission the list of those casualties
+kept and maintained for resubmission the list of those casualties

 whose relatives have requested their names should be added,